-\subsection{RQ3: Attitudes towards Bayesian analysis}
+\subsection{RQ3: Attitudes Towards Bayesian Analysis}

 Participants reported that \system{} made the complex task of Bayesian prior elicitation more approachable for them (P2-8, P10, P14).
-P14 summarized that the tool \userQuote{breaks down Bayesian analysis into bite-sized chunks, making the process far less overwhelming than learning from textbooks.} Similarly, P7 appreciated that the system allowed him to \userQuote{quickly get started exploring relationships without heavy technical setup,} highlighting its support for exploratory, iterative thinking.
-Participants found \system{} significantly more helpful for eliciting their knowledge compared to the baseline ($Z$ = -3.169, $p$ < 0.01).
-They also reported higher confidence in using it ($Z$ = -2.939, $p$ < 0.01) and found it less cumbersome to use ($Z$ = -2.359, $p$ < 0.05).
+P14 summarized that the tool \userQuote{breaks down Bayesian analysis into bite-sized chunks, making the process far less overwhelming than learning from textbooks.} Similarly, P7 appreciated that the system allowed him to \userQuote{quickly get started exploring relationships without heavy technical setup,} highlighting its support for exploratory and iterative thinking.
+Participants found \system{} significantly more helpful for externalizing their knowledge compared to the baseline ($Z$ = -3.169, $p$ < 0.01).
+They also reported higher confidence in using \system{} ($Z$ = -2.939, $p$ < 0.01) and found it less cumbersome to use ($Z$ = -2.359, $p$ < 0.05).

 Participants (P2, P3, P11, P14) also expressed that \system{} transformed Bayesian analysis from a theoretical concept into a practical tool for real-world use.
 P3 emphasized, \userQuote{If I don't have these tools, Bayesian analysis would only exist in textbooks for me.} Additionally, P11 shared, \userQuote{This process really gave me an introduction to Bayesian analysis.
 It made me realize it's something I can actually apply in my future research.} Participants were significantly more inclined to apply Bayesian methods in future projects if they had access to \system{} than the baseline ($Z$ = -2.676, $p$ < 0.01).